grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/02-ThereAreNoDetails.md

   a great deal of detail

 ### These details would only be worked through after Australians have voted...
-This is the wrong way around.
+This is the wrong way around

 I feel there is some merit to this argument, however: